spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/webhooks/index.md

 }
 ```

-> __☞ Note__: If you had selected the __Required__ checkbox for a parameter
+> __☞ Note__: If you select the __Required__ checkbox for a parameter without
-> without providing a default, the pipeline will not trigger if a parameter is
+> providing a default, the pipeline does not trigger if a parameter is not
-> not present.
-The difference between this and the preconditions covered
+> present.
+The difference between this and the preconditions covered earlier is
-> earlier is that when a precondition isn't met, Spinnaker will not even try to
+> that when a precondition isn't met, Spinnaker doesn't even try to run the
-> run the pipeline.
-However, when a required parameter doesn't exist, Spinnaker
+> pipeline.
+However, when a required parameter doesn't exist, Spinnaker tries
-> will try and fail to run a pipeline, surfacing a "Failed Execution" in the
+> and fails to run a pipeline, surfacing a "Failed Execution" in the UI.
-> UI.

 ## Passing artifacts